aaronfc/unnamed-rts/docs/tasks.md

 	    - [ ] https://opengameart.org/content/roguelike-character-pack
 	- [ ] Check on other assets
 	    - [ ] https://opengameart.org/content/medieval-rts-120
-- [ ] ⚠️  STOP CONSUMING INFORMATION FROM OTHER SCENES.
-WE MUST USE THE REGISTRY.
-EXAMPLE: Detecting how many selected villagers we have in order to show or hide the action menu.
 - [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
 Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
 - [ ] ⚠️  We are not taking into account attack range when attacking (or receiving damage) - look into this when we start implementing the tower defense buildings
 - [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.
 - [ ] 🐛 When moving a group of entities.
 Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
 - [ ] 💡 Have some "debug menu" that we can use to: generate enemies, generate villagers, toggle debug mode for the navigation mesh, etc
 - [ ] Revamp game-over screen style
-- [ ] Look into a proper Events manager.
-We need a way to remove all the listener for a given entity.
 - [ ] 🐛 Zooming / blurry on Firefox
 - [ ] 🐛 Pause time when game is paused (changing to different tab)
 - [ ] 🐛 Timer delay (already workarounded but after moving preload to separate scene maybe it's fixed)